 - implementation of scientific, educational or cultural initiatives, events or activities to promote knowledge on the prevention of perinatal death, on possible risk factors and on the correct diagnostic path after spontaneous abortion and stillbirth, with particular reference to loss management and more generally to perinatal health, perinatal psychology and other topics covered by the association;

-- organization, promotion and participation in local, national and international days to raise awareness in the field of health and bio-psycho-social well-being in the perinatal area, including in particular: BabyLoss Awareness Day (October 15), World Prematurity Day (November 17), World Birth Defects Day (March 3), Maternal Mental Health Awareness Day (May 2) and other days on the same theme;
+- Organization, promotion and participation in local, national and international awareness days in the area of bio-psycho-social health and well-being in the perinatal setting, including in particular: BabyLoss Awareness Day (Oct.
+15), World Prematurity Day (Nov.
+17), World Birth Defects Day (March 3), Maternal Mental Health Awareness Day (May 2) and other days on the same theme;

 - organization, promotion and participation in social awareness and remembrance initiatives;

 - creation, publication and / or promotion of scientific, psychological, educational, humanistic, or fictional texts on the topics covered by the association;

 - creation of information campaigns, brochures, leaflets and information and dissemination material on the topics covered by the association;

 - creation, publication and / or promotion of photographic and artistic projects, films, musical works, documentaries and other audiovisual or multimedia works on the topics covered by the association.

 w) promotion and protection of human, civil, social and political rights, as well as the rights of consumers and users of the activities of general interest referred to in this article, promotion of equal opportunities and mutual aid initiatives , including time banks referred to in article 27 of the law of 8 March 2000, n.
 53, ei solidarity buying groups referred to in article 1, paragraph 266, of law no. 244,

 - awareness of good practices of assistance, support and care of women and couples before conception, during pregnancy and after birth, including women and couples with risk factors or diseases already known;